fygar256/general-assembler-axx/README.md

 section .text
 ld a,9
 section .data
-.asciiz “test1”
+.asciiz "test1"
 section .text
 ld b,9
 section .data
 db 0x12
 ```

-will be placed exactly as it should be, so use section sort to align them.
+If you do this, the data will be arranged exactly as it is, so use section sort to sort it.

 https://qiita.com/fygar256/items/fd590cab2078a4e8b866